Firedrake/postscript-libraries/README.md

     20 genprimes quicksort → [ 2 3 5 7 11 13 17 19 ]

+* isprime

+Return a boolean value indicating whether the integer argument is prime.

 * primefactor

 Generate a dict of prime factors and their powers.